barbatus/angular2/packages/typescript/README.md

 `file` — file that has been compiled.

 `referencedPaths` — paths of the TypeScript modules and declaration files that current file uses.
-Param is useful for Meteor compilers because allows to watch for changes in the file's dependencies and re-compile file when used API has been potentially changed.
+Param is useful for Meteor compilers since allows to watch for changes in the file's dependencies and re-compile file when used methods or classes have been changed.

 `diagnostics` — an diagnostics object that provides diagnostics of the file transpilation.
 Structure of this object is described below.